savespain-covid19/Save-Spain/README.md

 Spain has currently 2277 confirmed cases and 54 deaths (CFR 2.4%).
 It is comparable to the situation in Italy on 2nd March - 2036 confirmed cases and 52 deaths (CFR 2.6%).

-This gives about 7 days until Spain will reach the situation similar to Italy.
+This leaves about 7 days before a similar level will be reached in Spain.

-When the health care system exceeds its capacity then they could not handle critical cases any more and people start to die in large numbers as we have learned from Italy.
-Therefore it has utmost importance to try to limit the number of infected people as much as possible.
+When the health care system exceeds its capacity, it will not be able to handle all critical cases anymore.
+This is when people will start to die in large numbers as we have learned from Italy.
+There it is crucial to try to limit the number of infected people as soon as possible.

 Please review Julie McMurry, MPH website [https://www.flattenthecurve.com/](https://www.flattenthecurve.com/) to learn more about this problem.